How to Make Your Own Board Game

 Trademark.
 You will need two trademarks.
 One for your game NAME, one for the IMAGE.
 Cost £170 each.
 Go here: https://www.gov.uk/government/publications/trade-mark-forms-and-fees/trade-mark-forms-and-fees

 Shipping.
 If your games are made outside of the UK (which they will be, since nobody in the UK makes games of any sufficient quality or price), you are going to have to contact a shipping consultant and deal with some amount of paperwork including and EORI number.
-Thanks again Brexit.
+Brexit has been truly unhelpful.

 Who will store, pick, pack and send your games out to customers.
 For this, they will want a guarantee you will sell a certain amount.
 This means you will have to have your own website store, Shopify, Ebay or similar.
 None of these places will have brilliant sales right off the bat.
 You might want to seriously consider starting with someone like: